gipplab/news-story-identification/README.md

 # Towards identification of bias by source selection, commission and omission in a collection of news articles by identification of reused text fragments

 This repository holds the source code of the master thesis title above.
+[Click to Demo](https://bias-by-coss.herokuapp.com/).

 Screenshot:

 ![alt text](./github.jpg?raw=true)